Kamakura shogunate: Institutions

 The Kamakura shogunate functioned within the framework of the Heian system of Imperial rule.

 Yoritomo established a chancellery, or mandokoro, as his principal organ of government.
 Later, under the Hōjō, a separate institution, the hyōjōshū became the focus of government.

 The shogunate appointed new military governors (shugo) over the provinces/states.
 These were selected mostly from powerful families in the different provinces, or the title was bestowed upon a general and his family after a successful campaign.
 Although they managed their own affairs, in theory they were still obliged to the central government through their allegiance to the shōgun.
 The military governors paralleled the existing system of governors and vice-governors (kokushi) appointed by the civil government in Kyoto.

 Kamakura also appointed stewards, or jitō, to positions in the manors (shōen).
 These stewards received revenues from the manors in return for their military service.
 They served along with the holders of similar office, gesu, who delivered dues from the manor to the proprietor in Kyoto.
 Thus the dual governmental system reached to the manor level.

+In legal matters, the government promulgated a legal code called Goseibai Shikimoku in 1232 which would continuously be used until the Muromachi period.
+A court of appeals was also set up during this period, called the Moncho-jo.